-The newer station building in Greene now offices of the Iowa Northern Railway.
+The newer station building in Greene, used as Iowa Northern Railway offices.

 An Iowa corn operation.

-Greg Molloy, President of the NRHS enjoying his trip.
+Greg Molloy, President of the National Railway Historical Society, enjoying his trip.

-Old Rock Island block signal before we arrived into Marble Rock.
+An old Rock Island block signal before we arrived in Marble Rock.

 Looking down a road.